Can Dogs Eat Hush Puppies? Vet Reviewed Nutrition Facts & Suggestions

 1. High Fat Content

 Hush puppies contain tons of fat.
-In fact, a single hush puppy that weighs around 22 grams can contain 13.5% fat, or more depending on the recipe.1 Sure, cooking them in less oil can help, but no matter how you cook them, a hush puppy will have too much fat.
+A single hush puppy that weighs around 22 grams can contain 13.5% fat, or more depending on the recipe.1 Sure, cooking them in less oil can help, but no matter how you cook them, a hush puppy will have too much fat.
 Not only that, but they have a ton of calories, so it won’t take many hush puppies for your dog to start showing it on the scale.

 Excessive fat in your dog’s food can lead to an upset stomach (vomiting and diarrhea) and long-term obesity, which is a risk factor for diabetes.
 Historically, fatty food has been associated with an increased risk of pancreatitis (inflammation of the pancreas) in dogs,2 but current studies have not yet identified a clear causal connection between the two.
-Obesity though and high content of fat in an animal’s abdomen is definitely linked to an increased risk for pancreatitis.
+Obesity though and the high content of fat in an animal’s abdomen is linked to an increased risk for pancreatitis.
 Diets with 10 to 15% fat are considered to contain a moderate amount of fat.
 Foods with more than 20% fat are considered high fat.

 2. Sodium Content